 Note: dogs are allowed on a section of the beach.
 They are not permitted on the other beaches.

 Les FossettesLocated below the Jardin de la Paix on the Pointe Saint-Hospice, this is without a doubt the best-preserved and most private beach on the peninsula.
 Locals enjoy its tranquillity and the seabed teeming with life.
-Perfect for snorkelling fans!Shower - Toilets - Snacks in summer In 2016 : no lifeguard and jellyfish nets because of the exceptional closure of the underwater trail
+Perfect for snorkelling fans!Shower - Toilets - Snacks - Lifeguard in summer.

 Les FossesThis is one of the most beautiful beaches on the peninsula.
 Located to the south, it offers sunseekers an exceptional backdrop surrounded by villas as well as the former Saint-Jean-Cap-Ferrat quarry, the starting point for the walking trail.
 This beach houses the former municipal washhouse, now closed.
 The seabed is teeming with life, making it ideal for snorkelling.